Ejdems666/HyggeMVC/readme.md

 When creating routes it is important to note that routes are evaluated in sequence.
 Therefore if the first route that matches the url and the requested controller and method exist the programme continues into the controller method and no other route is evaluated.

-So if methods in example 1 and 4 both exist, DefaultController.item() will be called, because it comes from the match of the first route, even thought the second route can match the same url.
+So if we try to match `/item` and both methods in route examples 1 and 4 exist, DefaultController.item() will be called, because it is matched by the first route rule in the `routeToController` implementation example.

-Also notice that the url names are translated to camelCase, viz example 2
+Also notice that the url names are translated to camelCase, viz route example 2

-If the value in url is missing, default values specified after first argument in Route constructor, are used instead, viz example 1, 4 and 5.
+If the value in url is missing, default values specified after first argument in Route constructor, are used instead, viz route examples 1, 4 and 5.

 Note that the first symbol "/" is already being accounted for in the routing engine, so don't include it in the rout pattern.